MSP software and business automation: the case for AI

 AI is talked about far too much in my opinion.
 It's a marketing buzzword that, contrary to popular belief, doesn't yet exist.
 "Neural networks" with copious amounts of training that consistently struggle with pattern recognition.
 Snake oil if-then decision trees labeled and sold as AI.
 We're still in the very early days of smoke and mirrors.

 It probably might seem like a buzzword today but it won't be in the near future.
 When every software maker is racing towards AI, only the MSP software makers seem to dilly-dally their way to the game.
-What bothers me more is that there aren't many MSPs either demanding AI in the software they use.
+What bothers me more is that there aren't many managed service providers either demanding AI in the software they use.

 Ever wondered why AI isn't as hot a topic it should be in the MSP industry?